 Below, we’ve compiled our ultimate list of UK destinations and attractions that are mobility scooter-friendly, and guarantee a great day out for all the family.

 Check out our lists below – and let us know which you’re planning on visiting soon!
+If you’re a mobility scooter user, make sure you’re up to date on the UK rules and regulations for using the roads on your scooter.

 Top Mobility Scooter & Wheelchair Accessible Attractions In The UK: